Appearance

 http://<linux-host>:8787/from a browser on your local network.

-The Docker examples above rely on the defaults built into the Bridge image: /data for persistent storage, 8787 for the local admin UI, and 0.0.0.0 for local-network access.
+The Docker examples above are best suited to Linux hosts, NAS devices, and server-style environments that support host networking.
+They rely on the defaults built into the Bridge image: /data for persistent storage, 8787 for the local admin UI, and 0.0.0.0 for local-network access.

 Basic Flow